awsdocs/amazon-rekognition-developer-guide/doc_source/API_IndexFaces.md

 You can specify the maximum number of faces to index with the `MaxFaces` input parameter\.
 This is useful when you want to index the largest faces in an image and don't want to index smaller faces, such as those belonging to people standing in the background\.

-The `QualityFilter` input parameter allows you to filter out detected faces that don’t meet the required quality bar chosen by Amazon Rekognition\.
+The `QualityFilter` input parameter allows you to filter out detected faces that don’t meet a required quality bar\.
 The quality bar is based on a variety of common use cases\.
-By default, `IndexFaces` filters detected faces\.
-You can also explicitly filter detected faces by specifying `AUTO` for the value of `QualityFilter`\.
+By default, `IndexFaces` chooses the quality bar that's used to filter faces\.
+You can also explicitly choose the quality bar\.
+Use `QualityFilter`, to set the quality bar by specifying `LOW`, `MEDIUM`, or `HIGH`\.
 If you do not want to filter detected faces, specify `NONE`\.

 **Note**
-To use quality filtering, you need a collection associated with version 3 of the face model\.
+To use quality filtering, you need a collection associated with version 3 of the face model or higher\.
 To get the version of the face model associated with a collection, call [DescribeCollection](API_DescribeCollection.md)\.

 Information about faces detected in an image, but not indexed, is returned in an array of [UnindexedFace](API_UnindexedFace.md) objects, `UnindexedFaces`\.
 Faces aren't indexed for reasons such as:
 + The number of faces detected exceeds the value of the `MaxFaces` request parameter\.